isahp/youth-session/SimpleAHP/docs/Using_A_Spreadsheet.md

 The layout for the sheet of a single voter's values follows a three column format.

 1. The first column is the name of the **First Alternative** being compared
-2. The second column is the vote value
+2. The second column is the vote value (see [Legal pairwise vote values](#legal-pairwise-vote-values) for details)
+3. The third column is the name of the **Second Alternative** being compared.

+In other words the structure of a row is like a sentence ``A *is much better* than B''

+### Legal pairwise vote values